Data Knowledge

 My team and I spoke about our internal project at Dreamforce'18.

-How did Salesforce use Einstein to rapidly build an application that helps salesforce provide an optimal product experience to their customers and maximize adoption?
+How did Salesforce use Einstein to rapidly build an application that helps Salesforce provide an optimal product experience to their customers and maximize adoption?
 The Data Intelligence (Di) team within Salesforce seamlessly merged Einstein technology and design thinking to build an application driven by a Net Adoption Score, used to inform and guide product adoption.

 Data is the fuel needed to build successful products.
 Thoughtful analysts transform that fuel into energy by using a strong foundation of values, and mindful actions that result in effective outcomes.